chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 An verifiable threshold secret sharing scheme, denoted VTSS, is similar to a TSS scheme but with the additional property that each share can be verified for consistency with the underlying secret.
 This property lets the aggregator check that the share is correct.
 Like the TSS scheme, a VTSS scheme consists of three phases: secret splitting, run by clients, share verification, run by aggregators, and secret recovery, run by aggregators.
 Secret splitting and recovery are as described in {{tss}}.
 Share verification takes as input a share and decides whether or not the share is valid, as shown below.

 ~~~
    Share
      |
 +----V---+
 | Verify |
 +----+---+
      |
      V
    Valid?
 ~~~
-{: #overall-flow title="VTSS verifiation procedure"}
+{: #verification-procedure title="VTSS verifiation procedure"}

 VTSS extends the syntax of a TSS scheme with a new function that supports share verification, described below: